carljm/compgenerator/README.md

-Current approach is to generate a bunch of random code samples and filter down to the ones containing list comprehensions, then aim for samples that maximize number of listcomps and lambdas.
+Current approach is to generate a bunch of random code samples and filter down to the ones containing list comprehensions, then aim for samples that maximize number of listcomps, lambdas, and classes.
 The problem is that too many samples are generated without listcomps and then rejected.
 We probably need a more constrained format for generating the samples initially, but without over-constraining and possibly missing counter-examples.